SalmaZakariia/Blog/index.md

 * Naive Bayes requires a small amount of training data to estimate the test data.
 So, the training period is less.
 * Naive Bayes is also easy to implement.

+### K-nearest Neighbors (KNN) Mode:
+KNN is an algorithm that is considered both non-parametric and an example of lazy learning.
+#### Advantages of KNN:
+* Very simple implementation.
+* Classifier can be updated online at very little cost as new instances with known classes are presented.
+* Few parameters to tune: distance metric and k.

 ### Logistic Regression:
 Logistic regression is a technique borrowed by machine learning from the field of statistics.
 #### Advantages of Logistic regression: